 Experiential Learning Grants

-1) Applicants must be currently enrolled students at Washington College and rising sophomores, juniors or seniors.
+1) Applicants must be currently enrolled students at Washington College and rising sophomores, juniors or seniors in International Studies or Political Science.
 Recently graduated students are not eligible to apply;

 2) Students must have a GPA of 3.0 or higher and be in good social and academic standing at the College;